Official Website of Author and Professor

 The Malcolm Frierson Foundation was founded in 2006 as a non-profit public charity.
 Its mission is to promote the academic success of African American youth.
 MFF highlights leadership, service, and celebration of Black life and culture.

 The Marcus Garvey Scholarship Program honors the late Jamaican-born activist and organizer who served as the voice of uplift for millions of African descendants worldwide in the early twentieth century.
-For nearly twenty years, MFF has awarded scholarships to outstanding high school seniors who share Garvey’s spirit of leadership, service, and appreciation of Black life and culture.
+Since 2016, MFF has awarded scholarships to outstanding high school seniors who share Garvey’s spirit of leadership, service, and appreciation of Black life and culture.